 These are so cute! $6.99 for 16 feet of copper wired mini string lights.
 I purchased these for my Instagram photos, but I was so impressed with them, that I put them above my fireplace.
-I’m considering ordering more, the price cannot be beat!
-It doesn’t come with batteries and requires three triple A’s.
+I’m considering ordering more, the price cannot be beaten!
+It doesn’t come with batteries and requires three triple-A’s.
 There is an on and off switch at the end of the lights, and the box just tucks away nicely without destroying the view of your lights.

 I was really excited about this purchase.
-I used to have a smaller water jug that I would fill at the grocery store, until I lost it (whomp, whomp).
+I used to have a smaller water jug that I would fill at the grocery store until I lost it (whomp, whomp).
 Who knows what’s in municipal water, but I hate using it.
-I had a Brita water filter for a while (I hated filling up the small pitcher), so I opted for the sink attachment, but then I got tired of replacing the filter, and eventually it broke.
-I fill up this 5 gallon jug for 0.35 a gallon at my local Whole Foods.
+I had a Brita water filter for a while (I hated filling up the small pitcher), so I opted for the sink attachment, but then I got tired of replacing the filter, and eventually, it broke.
+I fill up this 5-gallon jug for 0.35 a gallon at my local Whole Foods.
 It’s more expensive this way than using municipal water, but it tastes better, and I feel comfortable (err, safer) drinking it.
-I’m hoping to purchase an affordable rain chain so that I can collect rain water to fill these jugs, the only issue is if the rain water is from a building, then it may need filtered before consumption, unless there is nothing blocking the rainwater, then it may be safe to drink.
+I’m hoping to purchase an affordable rain chain so that I can collect rainwater to fill these jugs, the only issue is if the rainwater is from a building, then it may need to be filtered before consumption unless there is nothing blocking the rainwater, then it may be safe to drink.